 We picked a sketch from the previous assignment to polish.
 Then we created another finished drawing of the same space from a different angle.
 Challenges from the last assignment were carried over to this one.
 They were magnified, easier to see not only because the drawings were bigger, but I was not able to finish 1 drawing.
 I spent most of my days that week staring at my screen and agonizing why I can’t draw.
 “Just draw, the little marks will add to the drawing and it will look great!”, I trusted that advice to myself, but it didn’t help.
 Drawing straight lines was hard… We also had to polish our props (that were also trash… I kinda like my chair tho).

 The third assignment was on exteriors.
 10 3-point perspective sketches, and 10 architecture elevations.
 I somehow managed to finish.
 My work isn’t very good but “finished is better than perfect”.
 At this point, I’m a bit comfortable with doing line drawings.
 Still didn’t like doing it, but my arm is getting better at making more accurate movements compared to before.
 I enjoyed trying to do the architecture elevations.
 It aligned with my goals of learning skills to be able to do my “6 sketches” project.
 I tried doing building designs for that project, it was baaadd.
-The goal for the project is to illustrate moments of a story.
+The goal of the project is to illustrate moments of a story.
 So I could smoothly illustrate, I need to know what is in the environment.
 This class taught me how to properly do architecture concepts.
 I’m a step closer to being able to do the 6 sketches.

 Similar to the second assignment, the fourth one required us to use one sketch from assignment 3 as a starting point.
 We were to polish it, then draw a destroyed version of the space.
 Scott pointed out that most movies create a pretty space for characters to live in, and destroy it.
 I never thought about designed destruction.
 For movies, a place is destroyed a certain way so that it supports the story and acting.
 Destruction in games changes how players navigate the world.
 Research is important when doing environments.
 To make the drawings believable, it needs to be based on the real world.
 For a destroyed wall, you have to consider what type of wall it is and the cause of destruction.
 Concrete + cannonball, wood + bullets, and metal + laser, each will look a specific way.
 My work needs this extra attention to detail.

 For the 5th week, Scott invited a guest to critique us.
 So we just have to polish our work, make it presentable, and render at least one image.
 I am finally allowed to paint, so I did.
 This week made me appreciate the value of line art.
 It felt easier painting under my linework than when I started my painting.
 There are levels of detail to an image.
 They can be overlooked when painting from reference, like what I do most of the time.
-First you see the big objects, their position, shape, form, color, then you have those same properties for medium and small things which are harder to notice.
+First, you see the big objects, their position, shape, form, color, then you have those same properties for medium and small things which are harder to notice.
 When painting from reference, I abstract these to value shapes.
 That’s what I keep hearing, so that’s what I did.
 It works well, but not for when you are trying to do a set of illustrations that feel like it’s from the same world.
 For one illustration, the camera might be close to the implied detail on another.
-It help if you know what actually exists in the space.
+It helps if you know what actually exists in the space.

 Good line drawings show the dimensions of subjects clearly.
 It describes how things are placed in space.
 When the lights are turned on, it’s easy to see where the shadows should be.
 The small things are more defined, they also have form and occupy space.
 A good drawing is a necessary step to a good painting.